In-medium electromagnetic form factors of pseudoscalar mesons from the quark model: Numerical results

 \subsubsection{Charged kaon}

-Our results for the $K^{\pm}$ EMFFs in comparison with the existing data~\cite{Amendolia:1986ui,Dally:1980dj} are depicted in Fig.~\ref{fig:ffqs_charged}.
-The upper panel of Fig.~\ref{fig:ffqs_charged} indicates that our kaon EMFFs are in good agreement with the data~\cite{Amendolia:1986ui,Dally:1980dj}, while the in-medium kaon EMFFs decrease with increasing nuclear density, which is consistent with other theoretical predictions obtained in Ref.~\cite{Moita:2021xcd}.
+Figure~\ref{fig:ffqs_charged} presents the results for the $K^{\pm}$ EMFFs alongside the older experimental data~\cite{Amendolia:1986ui} and recent lattice QCD results~\cite{Ding:2024lfj}.
+As shown in the inset of the upper panel, the model agrees well with the lattice data in the low-$Q^2$ region, though some discrepancies persist at higher $Q^2$.
+We also found that the in-medium kaon EMFFs decrease with increasing nuclear density, similar to the pion's case.
 For a clear illustration of the EMFF behaviors in the nuclear medium, we also show the results for $Q^2 F_{K^{\pm}} (Q^2)$ in the lower panel of Fig.~\ref{fig:ffqs_charged}.

 In Fig.~\ref{fig:ffqs_charged_quark}, we also show the total kaon EMFFs and their quark sector form factors as a function of $Q^2$ for a few different nuclear densities.
-In the upper panel of Fig.~\ref{fig:ffqs_charged_quark}, we observe that the up quark form factor $e_u F^u_{M}(Q^2)$, (blue line) decreases with increasing nuclear density and $Q^2$, while the strange quark form factor $e_s F^s_{M}(Q^2)$ (red line) slightly increases with density but remains nearly unaffected by the nuclear medium.
+In the upper panel of Fig.~\ref{fig:ffqs_charged_quark}, we observe that the up quark form factor $e_u F^u_{M}(Q^2)$, (blue line) decreases with increasing nuclear density and $Q^2$, while the strange quark form factor $e_s F^s_{M}(Q^2)$ (red line) slightly increases with density.
 This is because the strange quark does not directly interact with the nuclear medium (meson mean fields) in the kaon.
 As complementary, we also show our results for the $Q^2 F_{K^{\pm}} (Q^2)$ as a function of the nuclear density in the lower panel of Fig.~\ref{fig:ffqs_charged_quark}, where the nuclear medium effects can be seen more clearly for the total kaon EMFFs and their quark sector form factors.